rubytogether/feedback/README.md

 # Ruby Together Feedback Forum

 This repo is where anyone, member or not, can give feedback to [Ruby Together](https://rubytogether.org).
-Visit [issues](https://github.com/rubytogether/feedback/issues) to see current discussions, or [create a new discussion](https://github.com/rubytogether/feedback/issues/new).
+You can [participate in existing discussions](https://github.com/rubytogether/feedback/issues), or [create a new discussion](https://github.com/rubytogether/feedback/issues/new).

 ### Why have a public feedback forum?